How to Write a Pilot?

-How to Write a TV Pilot
+How to Write a TV Show Pilot?

-Writing a TV pilot is very different than writing any other screenplay.
-There are many different tips to keep in mind when considering how to write a TV pilot.
 The first thing you must do to write a TV pilot is come up with an excellent idea.
 The original idea must be concise and be able to be described in two sentences.

 The next thing to do when writing a TV pilot is to develop the characters.
-Think of characters; think about their personalities, the attributes, even what you want them to look like.
+Think of characters; think about their personalities, their attributes, even what you want them to look like.
 Write it down.
 Every good television writer can write a bio for each character.
-The plot is secondary to the characters in a pliot episode because if the audience fails to connect to the characters and enjoy spending an evening with them they won’t tune in again and there goes your show.
+The plot is secondary to the characters in a pilot episode because if the audience fails to connect to the characters and enjoy spending an evening with them they won’t tune in again and there goes your show.